 Why Do Pinterest Boards Matter?

-Pinterest boards matter because they are an important piece of a well optimized Pinterest account.
-Getting your account optimized means connecting to your audience and growing your business.
+Pinterest boards matter because they are an important piece of a well-optimized Pinterest account.

 How Many Pinterest Boards Should I Have?

-There are no hard and fast rules for how many boards you should have on your Pinterest account.
+There are no rules for how many boards you should have on your Pinterest account.

 Every business is unique and it’ll really depend on how much content you have and how much you can keep those boards moving with fresh pins.